Čechy pod Kosířem: Sights

 Even more important than the castle building is the castle park.
 It was founded in the 1820–1830s.
 It was adapted as a landscape area with a network of canals, footpaths and small architectural structures.
 Later, a brick tower with a battlement and a garden pavilion were added.
 The pavilion served the painter Josef Mánes as a studio, which visited the castle for more than twenty years and created his masterpieces.
 At the time of August Alexander Silva-Tarouca, today's terrain modeling of the park was created, including two ponds, and in 1853 an orangery was built next to the castle.

+The Church of Saint John the Baptist is among the main landmarks of the town.
+It was built in the Baroque style in 1794.
+In front of the church are valuable statues of Saints Peter and Paul.